jlyshoel/react-example-app/SUBMODULE_USAGE.md

 ## 2. How to relate main repo with submodule

 When doing a branch, fetch/pull inside the submodule, you'll be asked to make a commit to your main repo.
+This will specify which commit, from the submodule, should be used with your current commit in the main repo.

 ![Commit from main repo](mainrepocommit.png)